 - The veggies should be frozen because they will take 15 minutes to steam.
 Fresh veggies take only about 10 minutes to make and they will turn mushy when they are steamed for 15 minutes

-- It may seem odd to steam the veggies and potato together.
-For me, it’s a time saver.
-But, feel free to steam them separately if you don’t like my way.
+- It seems odd to steam the veggies and potatoes together, but it’s a huge timesaver.
+Feel free to steam them separately if you don’t like my method.

-- Don’t forget to thoroughly wash the potatoes.
+- Remember to wash the potatoes thouroughly.
 It would be annoying to see muddy water in your instant pot after steaming it.

 Inspiration for this recipe